AnaZonia/moon_notes/Github.md

 git remote add origin https://github.com/AnaCAvila/forest_regrowth.git
 ```

 Note that there may be a need to create a token on github to create a new local repository in case you initiate with SSH.
-There is a pubkey saved in janus, and this is the one that was generated in github:

-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

 Apparently, there's issues using SSH, although it's a good option for people concerned about security.
 In general cases, stick with https.
 ==attention==: even with https you may need to authenticate on browser.
 If so, a pop up window will appear.

 ### git bash
 basically git's own terminal! easy to use on windows after you install git. good alternative to windows' trash CD language.